 Cast and creative team

-A passionate Lensky in 2014’s Eugene Onegin and a thrilling Belmonte in 2015’s Die Entfuhrung aus dem Serail, Lithuanian tenor Edgaras Montvidas return to Glyndebourne as Anatol, the caddish young man who must choose between two women.
+A passionate Lensky in 2014’s Eugene Onegin and a thrilling Belmonte in 2015’s Die Entfuhrung aus dem Serail, Lithuanian tenor Edgaras Montvidas returned to Glyndebourne as Anatol, the caddish young man who must choose between two women.
 Completing the cast are Rosalind Plowright as The Old Baroness, and Donnie Ray Albert as The Old Doctor.